Steplike electric conduction in a classical two-dimensional electron system through a narrow constriction in a microchannel: Abstract

 \section{Abstract}

-Using molecular dynamics simulations, transport properties of a classical two-dimensional electron system through a narrow constriction in a microchannel are investigated.
-The simulations reproduces steplike increases of conductance reported in an experiment [Phys.
+Using molecular dynamics simulation, we investigate transport properties of a classical two-dimensional electron system confined in a microchannel with a narrow constriction.
+As a function of the confinement strength of the constriction, the calculated conductance in the simulations exhibits steplike increases as reported in a recent experiment [D. G. Rees {\it et al}., Phys.
 Rev. Lett. \textbf{106}, 026803 (2011)].
-From the visualization of the electric current, it is confirmed that the conductance at the s-th step corresponds to electron flow in the constriction organized into s non-intersecting lanes.
-We verify that fluctuations of electrostatic potential play a major role to determine the transition from an insulating state to a conducting state.
+It is confirmed that the number of the steps corresponds to the number of stream lines of electrons through the constriction.
+We verify that density fluctuation plays a major role in smoothing the steps in the conductance.